mrazomej/phd/src/chapter_01/section_02_gene_reg.md

 Let us begin our introduction to gene expression modeling with the simplest example.
-As shown in [@Fig:ch1_fig01](A), we imagine a gene promoter (the region of the gene from which transcriptional regulation takes place) produces mRNA at a constant rate $r_m$.
+As shown in [@Fig:ch1_fig01](A), we imagine a gene promoter (the region of the gene where transcriptional regulation takes place) produces mRNA at a constant rate $r_m$.
 Each mRNA can stochastically decay with a rate
 $\gamma_m$.
 Our interest is to understand how the mRNA count $m$ changes over time, given these two competing processes.
 For that, let us write the mRNA count